rflperry/rflperry.github.io/_pages/about.md

 ## News
-- **02/2024** - Our preprint ["Inference on the proportion of variance explained in principal component analysis "](https://arxiv.org/abs/2402.16725) is now on arXiv!
+- **02/2024** - Our preprint "[Inference on the proportion of variance explained in principal component analysis](https://arxiv.org/abs/2402.16725)" is now on arXiv!
 - **06/2023** - I started my **internship** at LinkedIn as an Applied Science Intern for the summer of 2023.
 - **10/2022** - I gave an **invited workshop talk** about double descent and model complexity at the 2022 SIAM Conference on Mathematics of Data Science in San Diego.
 - **09/2022** - ["Causal Discovery in Heterogeneous Environments Under the Sparse Mechanism Shift Hypothesis"](https://arxiv.org/abs/2206.02013)